IT’S THE ULTIMATE IN SOPHISTICATION

 - I insert the stirring spoon between the ice and the walls of the shaker and stir a total of thirty 180-degree motions.

-- I strain into a classic glass that’s been prepped by having a piece of lemon rind folded over, and pith side is rubbed along the rim of the glass.
+- I strain into a classic glass that’s been prepped by having a piece of lemon rind folded over, and pith side is rubbed along the rim of the glass and the stem.

 - I take the same lemon rind, and between my thumb and forefinger, I rub the two sides together, so the oils drift down and rest on top of the cocktail.

 - I garnish it with a separate piece of lemon rind, and there you have it – perfection.